rus0000/jsinheritance/README.md

 `foo.prototype` typically does not used at all, if function is not a constructor, and vice versa, is used in the case of a constructor function.

 `foo.prototype` can be set to any other object reference or primitive value.
-Setting it to a new object or define new properties on it is a common pattern to define a constructor.
+Setting it to a new object or define new properties on it is a common pattern to define a class.

 ES6 arrow function do not have `prototype` object created by default.
 It cannot be used as a constructor because it has lexical `this` and cannot initialize new instance properties.